AqwamCreates/DataPredict/docs/API/ExperienceReplays/BaseExperienceReplay.md

 #### Parameters:

-* runFunction: The run function that runs the experience replay object.
+* runFunction: The function to run when run() is called.

 ### run()